bwagner77/docs-test/function/testing.md

 ![TestExplorerPassing](../assets/images/function-test-explorer-passing.png)

-## Analyze code coverage
+## Code coverage

 To effectively guard against bugs, tests should cover a large proportion of the code.
-A code coverage of >90% is recommended when possible.
-To calculate code coverage in Visual Studio Enterprise edition, select Test > Analyze Code Coverage for All Tests from the main menu.
+A code coverage of >90% is recommended (when possible).

+In Visual Studio Enterprise select Test > Analyze Code Coverage for All Tests from the main menu to calculate code coverage.
 This will generate a .coverage file.

 ![CodeCoverageMenu](../assets/images/function-codecoverage-menu.png)